-The following work was performed by Source Biosciences, UK.
-Adaptor and quality trimming and filtering of Illumina reads was performed using Skewer (v.1).
+Adaptor and quality trimming and filtering of Illumina reads was performed using Skewer (v.1) by Source Biosciences, UK.
 Trimming settings were adjusted for variant calling.
-The trimmed reads for T4B-4S^{sh} were assembled into contigs using CLC assembly cell (v.4.2.0) and used as a reference genome.
-The trimmed reads for the other samples were mapped onto this de-novo assembled reference sequence with Bowtie (v.2.2.5).
-In order to remove variant prediction bias caused by PCR artefacts, reads were de-duplicated by using Picardtools (v.1.130) prior to variant calling.
-De-duplicated reads in BAM format were then re-aligned around InDels to minimise misalignments using the Genome Analyis ToolKit (GATK) standard pipeline (v3.5).
-These reads were then used for calling single nucleotide variants and small insertions or deletions present in each sample, when compared to the reference sequence, using the GATK Haplotype Caller.
+The trimmed reads for T4B-4Ssh were assembled into contigs using CLC assembly cell (v.4.2.0) and used as a reference genome.
+The trimmed reads for the other samples were mapped onto this de novo assembled reference sequence with Bowtie (v.2.2.5).
+To remove variant prediction bias caused by PCR artifacts, reads were deduplicated by using Picardtools (v.1.130) prior to variant calling.
+Deduplicated reads in BAM (binary alignment map) format were then realigned around InDels to minimize misalignments using the Genome Analyis ToolKit (GATK) standard pipeline (v.3.5).
+These reads were then used for calling single nucleotide variants and small insertions or deletions present in each sample, when compared with the reference sequence, using the GATK Haplotype Caller.
 SNP calls were finally filtered using a minimum quality of 30 and depth of 2.
 The GATK's GenotypeGVCFs tool was then used to correlate genotype calls across the samples.
-Integrative Genomics Viewer (IGV v.2.3.58) was used to view the BAM alignment files to confirm the presence/absence of SNPs in samples mapped onto the reference genome.
+Integrative Genomics Viewer (IGV v.2.3.58) was used to view the BAM alignment files to confirm the presence or absence of SNPs in samples mapped onto the reference genome.